Church schools stand at the centre of the Church’s mission to the nation.

 - challenge those who have no faith

-That nourishment, that encouragement and that challenge can only be offered to the extent that the Church has schools that are sufficient in number, sufficiently distinctive in their spiritual life, and staffed by sufficient numbers of Christian teachers to enable the Church to discharge its mission through schools.
+That nourishment, that encouragement and that challenge can only be offered to the extent that the Church has schools that are sufficient in number, sufficiently distinctive in their spiritual life.

 In offering an invitation to children and young people from all backgrounds to participate in a Christian community, Church schools can provide a real experience of God’s love for all humanity.
 In a Church school, pupils not only learn about religion but they can also experience it as a living tradition and inheritance of faith.
 Church schools are therefore a unique gift from the Church to an increasingly secular culture.